-The envelope system is a great budgeting tool!
-I used to use it just for groceries and then slacked off but my grocery spending got out of hand.
+In the past, I’ve used it just for a few areas of our budget (groceries, grooming and clothing) and then slacked off.
+As a result, my spending, especially what I spent on groceries, got out of hand!
 I was using my debit card but it’s just not the same as using the envelope system (at least for me).
 I would always know subconsciously that I really had more to spend than my allotted amount if I found a “deal”.
 I found “deals” every time I went grocery shopping LOL!
-Now we’re using it for a few more categories besides groceries.

 On the other hand, I have added Books to my envelope system because I could go crazy (and often have) in a bookstore.
 Even though we utilize our library AND we buy books at the thriftstore, we still spend waaaay too much money on books.

 I’ve also given myself a Thrifting envelope.
 Because honestly, I have a very nice Goodwill about 10 minutes from my house and I could buy something there every time I go!
 Whether I really need it or not!
 Little dribs and drabs of money, here and there, they all add up in the end.
 So I’ve given myself a small budget to buy totally useless but pretty things.
 This does not include some major pieces of furniture I’m looking for which is in another budget category and might or might not be purchased at a thriftstore.

 I’ve also added a Dining Out envelope.
 We try not to eat out alot, but we were getting into the habit of having lunch out every Saturday along with breakfast out during the week and an occasionally dinner out also.
 That’s just too much money going out of our budget for that in light of the fact that we have a daughter starting college this year plus we just had to have a new furnace/ac unit installed PLUS all the other things we want to do – on one income.